uhub/awesome-coffeescript/README.md

 * [koalalorenzo/bitstamp-coffee-bot](https://github.com/koalalorenzo/bitstamp-coffee-bot) - Example of a working Bitcoin trading bot for Bitstamp using NodeJS and CoffeeScript
 * [klorenz/xikij](https://github.com/klorenz/xikij) - A Xiki Clone written in coffeescript intended to be used with Atom
 * [kkott00/ecballium](https://github.com/kkott00/ecballium) - Fully client-side BDD framework for coffeescript/javascript
-* [kirkbowers/mvcoffee](https://github.com/kirkbowers/mvcoffee) - MVCoffee is a lightweight client-side MVC framework written in CoffeeScript.
+* [kiberStender/fpJS](https://github.com/kiberStender/fpJS) - An Scala-like lib for Javascript projects made in CoffeeScript
 * [kevingriffin/taskerman](https://github.com/kevingriffin/taskerman) - A fun task manager for me to experiment with HTML5, CoffeeScript, etc
 * [kasperlanger/fatQuery](https://github.com/kasperlanger/fatQuery) - jQuery plugin making CoffeeScript integration even sweeter
 * [karlbright/Start-Testing-Your-JavaScript](https://github.com/karlbright/Start-Testing-Your-JavaScript) - An example of how to get up and running with TDD for your JavaScript using Mocha, Should and CoffeeScript
+* [kamaln7/scrux](https://github.com/kamaln7/scrux) - A node.js to-do list app in Expressjs and CoffeeScript
 * [jwill/todo.txt-coffee](https://github.com/jwill/todo.txt-coffee) - CoffeeScript library for Todo.txt
 * [juanifioren/meteor-coffee-boilerplate](https://github.com/juanifioren/meteor-coffee-boilerplate) - Gives you a starting point for your new MeteorJS / Coffeescript project.
 * [jrundquist/express-boilerplate](https://github.com/jrundquist/express-boilerplate) - A boilerplate for a node.js / express / ejs / less / coffeescript / Heroku site